Raphael-Dias-B/Bioinfo-resources/README.md

 # Bioinfo-resources
-scripts in python how can help in some activityes
+scripts in python who can help in some activityes